 Our stove is manageable, but if I had to do it again, I might go one size smaller.
 We have to underfire our stove unless it gets down to the single-digits, so I think a 3kW model might be a little better fit for our space, and it would save on weight.
 We also could have gone a little tighter with our clearances.

 The heat works better than expected.
 It takes a while to warm up the Airstream, but with our upgraded insulation, doesn't have a problem keeping it comfortable in reasonable weather.
-To be honest, we almost never use the heat strip because most of our winter living in cold climates involves moochdocking at Leanne's parents' house, and the heat strip trips the 15A GFCI.
+In practice, though, we almost never use the heat strip.
+Most of our winter living in cold climates involves moochdocking at Leanne's parents' house, and the heat strip trips the 15A GFCI.
 We use a 1500 watt space heater instead.

 We had some hiccups with getting the AC started, but I was eventually able to get Airxcel to send me a warranty part.
 If you need something from Airxcel, don't waste your time emailing.
 Just call the tech service line at 316-832-4357.